-- Describe a one-factor interest rate model and identify common examples of interest rate factors. - Define and compute the DV01 of a fixed income security given a change in yield and the resulting change in price. - Calculate the face amount of bonds required to hedge an option position given the DV01 of each. - Define, compute, and interpret the effective duration of a fixed income security given a change in yield and the resulting change in price. - Compare and contrast DV01 and effective duration as measures of price sensitivity. - Define, compute, and interpret the convexity of a fixed income security given a change in yield and the resulting change in price. - Explain the process of calculating the effective duration and convexity of a portfolio of fixed income securities. - Describe an example of hedging based on effective duration and convexity. - Construct a barbell portfolio to match the cost and duration of a given bullet investment and explain the advantages and disadvantages of bullet versus barbell portfolios.
+- Describe a one-factor interest rate model and identify common examples of interest rate factors. - Define and compute the DV01 of a fixed-income security given a change in rates and the resulting change in price.

+- Calculate the face amount of bonds required to hedge an interest rate-sensitive position given the DV01 of each. - Define, compute, and interpret the effective duration of a fixed-income security given a change in rates and the resulting change in price. - Compare and contrast DV01 and effective duration as measures of price sensitivity. - Define, compute, and interpret the convexity of a fixed-income security given a change in rates and the resulting change in price. - Calculate the DV01, duration, and convexity of a portfolio of fixed-income securities. - Explain the hedging of a position based on effective duration and convexity. - Construct a barbell portfolio to match the cost and duration of a given bullet investment and explain the advantages and disadvantages of bullet and barbell portfolios.